renanr0cha/100-days-of-code/log.md

 **Thoughts:** The day before When I sat down on my chair to code, a blackout ocurred!
 From 20:30 to 2:40 without electricity, but today I compensate and done a lot of work!

+### Day 12: May 4, 2022

+**Today's Progress**: Finished the 2nd day of the #NextLevelWeek.
+Plenty of new front-end concepts and tips.

+**Thoughts:** Today I coded only the required.
+French class and Dr Strange 2 in the same day left me almost out of free time.